hemerajs/hemera-testsuite/README.md

 ### Features

 - Support of wildcard `*` and `>` subjects
-- Support for auto-unsubscribe after `max` messages
+- Support for maxMessages$, expectedMessages$ options
 - Support for request & publish
 - Support for timeouts